fortytwoservices/culture/README.md

 * Over 5 KNOK seek peer review.
 * Over 50-100 KNOK, all employees with peer review \_can\_ make decision by themselves but good practise is to have a manager involved.

-At Amesto Fortytwo, we encourage our employees to be independent decision-makers and to only consult their manager when they are unsure of the best course of action.
+At Fortytwo, we encourage our employees to be independent decision-makers and to only consult their manager when they are unsure of the best course of action.
 To support this, we believe that it is the leader's role to provide clear context so that others have the necessary information to make informed and generally sound decisions.

 ### How we give feedback